exercism/development-environment/README.md

 ### Shelling into a container

 From time to time you may want to access a shell on a running container to run commands or check what is going on.
-To shell into a running container you can use the provided `bin/shell` command.
+To access a shell into a running container you can use the provided `bin/shell` command.
 For example, to shell into the running `website` container, you would run:

 ```bash